RaphBloch/AzimutProject/README.md

-# Azimut – Live Maritime Target Dashboard
+# Azimut – Live Maritime Targets Dashboard

 A responsive web application that visualizes real-time maritime targets with location data, status badges, and an interactive map.

 ---

-## 🧠 Technology Choices
+##  Technology Choices

 ### 🐘 PostgreSQL (Database)
 We chose **PostgreSQL** for its robust support for geospatial data, transactional integrity, and ease of integration with Python backends.
 It's open source, widely supported, and efficient for both development and production use cases.